 Environmental Impact & Toxicity

 All leather sold on our website can vary slightly in thickness, even on the same spool.
-It is impossible to manufacture leather to be exactly consistent, due to differences between hides, and because the leather may expand or contract during the dyeing and drying processes.
-Leather manufacturers are allowed to be within +/-.3mm of the target size.
+It is impossible to manufacture leather to be as consistent as a synthetic material, due to differences between hides, and because the leather may expand or contract during the dyeing and drying processes.
+Leather manufacturers are allowed to be within +/-0.3mm of the target size.

 Sources of Leather

-Cow – Most of our leather is sourced from the cattle industry.
-It is the most common type of leather, and offers a great variety of styles.
+Cow – Most of our leather is sourced from cattle, as a by-product of the meat industry.
+It is the most common type of leather and offers a great variety of styles.

 Goat – Goat skin is softer and suppler than cowhide, making it a popular choice for high-end products.
 We offer some flat leather made from goat.

 Kangaroo - Kangaroo leather is lighter, stronger, and suppler than cow skin, which makes it a great choice for designs that require a high tensile strength.
 The harvesting process for kangaroos is overseen by strict government controls, ensuring that it is a sustainable and humane process.
-For more information about kangaroo leather, please see the Australian Government Department of the Environment fact sheet.
+For more information about kangaroo leather, please see the Australian Government Department of the Environment.